General Resort Information

 Are there smoking and nonsmoking rooms?

 As of June 1, 2007, all Disney resorts and guest rooms are smoke-free.
 There are designated outdoor smoking areas.
 Check the resort map or with a Cast Member for locations.

 What are the Room Rates at the French Quarter (was Port Orleans) ?
 What is the price range for rooms?

 Port Orleans French Quarter Resort is considered a "Moderate" resort hotel, and its prices are in the mid-price range of the hotels at Disney.
-There are Value Season, Regular Season, Summer Season, Peak Season and Holiday Season rates.
 These are regular rate prices and do not include the Florida Sales Tax nor the county resort tax.
 Standard rooms have a maximum four-person occupancy per room.
 No charge for children under 17 years old when in the same room as the adults.
 If you have more than two adults in the room, there will be a $15 per night charge for each extra adult.
-Maximum of four per room, plus a child under 3 in a crib.
+Maximum of four per regular room, six per suite, plus a child under 3 in a crib.